vwd-33/VWD/src/pages/archive/index.md

         If a release is listed here, but is NOT listed in the "Distro" page, then that means it is sold out.

         Any inquiries regarding the purchase of sold out releases will be ignored!
+TEST
 labels:
   - title: VINLANDIC WERWOLF Music Releases
     body: >-